 A study of physiology, pharmacology of local anesthetic drugs, complications, patient evaluation, and techniques utilized in the administration of local anesthetics in dentistry.
 Prerequisite: Admission to the Dental Hygiene Program or permission of the instructor.
+Mandatory decimal grading.

 Restorative Dentistry I (3)